 - Strengthening the hands of evildoers

 How do prophets strengthen the hands of evildoers?
 They fortify them by prophesying all is well to a person who is living in sin.
 God describes this same strengthening of evildoers when he declares, “they have seduced my people, saying, peace and there was no peace…” (Ezekiel 13:10).

 Because these prophets refused to repent of their smooth sayings, God allowed them to drink the water of their own rebellion.
 But notice what else God said, “From the prophets is profaneness gone forth into all the land.”
-Profaneness is a lack of reverence and respect toward God.
+Profaneness is .
 It is this profaneness that all prophets must guard themselves from because it is the fruit of prophetic error.
 Could it be possible the profaneness was the result of presumptuous prophets ministering without permission?

 “Therefore thus saith the Lord of hosts concerning the prophets; Behold, I will feed them with wormwood and make them drink the water of gall: for from the prophets of Jerusalem is profaneness gone forth into all the land.”
 (Jeremiah 23:15)

 Prophets must be careful to receive permission to prophesy.
 Satan wants to stop true prophetic ministry.
 To do this he has to interpose a counterfeit spirit.
 Prophets need to be careful and wise, understand the ways of the Holy Spirit, the word of God and discern the difference between:

 - The true from the false.